nsnarender5511/cpp-site/crules-website/docs/user-guide/getting-started.md

-# Getting Started with crules
+# Getting Started with cursor++

-> 🚀 This guide will help you get up and running with crules quickly, showing you how to set up your environment, initialize projects, and work with agents.
+> 🚀 This guide will help you get up and running with cursor++ quickly, showing you how to set up your environment, initialize projects, and work with agents.

 ## Overview

-Crules is a command-line tool that simplifies the management of Cursor rules across multiple projects.
+Cursor++ is a command-line tool that simplifies the management of Cursor rules across multiple projects.
 It solves several key challenges:

 - **Centralized Rule Management**: Maintain all your AI agent rules in one main location
 - **Automatic Synchronization**: Ensure all projects have the latest versions of your rules